Full Attitude Intelligent Controller Design of a Heliquad under Complete Failure of an Actuator: INTRODUCTION

+The main contributions of this article can be summarized as follows. \begin{enumerate} \item Use of a cambered airfoil in the propeller blades to enable full-attitude control under the complete failure of an actuator.
+The difference between symmetric and cambered airfoil propeller is theoretically analysed and experimentally validated on a thrust measuring bench. \item A generalized control allocation method under an actuator failure that employs a neural network is developed and implemented in high-fidelity simulations. \item Maximum permissible FDI delay to ensure full-attitude stability after the complete failure of an actuator has been empirically estimated. \end{enumerate}

-The paper is organized as follows: Heliquad design, along with it is modeling, is described in section II.
-Controller design, along with its novel intelligent control allocation, is discussed in Section III.
-Multibody and software-in-loop simulations are presented in section IV.
-Conclusions and remarks on future work are given in section V.
+The paper is organized as follows: The Heli-quad design and experimental bench test results for the cambered and symmetric airfoils in the blade are described in section \ref{helidesign}.
+Controllability analysis and controller design for the Heli-quad is presented in section \ref{intelftcontroldesign}.
+High fidelity software-in-loop simulations are presented in section \ref{performanceeval}.
+Conclusions based on the study are given in section \ref{conclusion}.